Catching Light - For Stargazers

-City Lights Bookstore encourages folks to go outside on clear nights and catch some starlight.
+City Lights Bookstore is located in downtown Sylva, North Carolina (Population: 3K, Bortle: 5).
+We encourage folks to go outside on clear nights and catch some starlight.
 Set up a reclining lawn chair away from sources of stray light.
-Maybe prop your elbows on the chair arms to steady a binocular, or let your unaided eyes wander through the stars.
+Maybe prop your elbows on the chair arms to steady a binocular or let your unaided eyes take in the skyscape.
 If the moon's not flooding the sky with reflected sunlight, how many meteors do you count in an hour?
 Can you spot any planets or perhaps some faint fuzzy objects?
 How about patches of blackness set against the blue/gray background sky?
 Have you ever split a double or appreciated the different colors of light that reach us from neighboring stars?
-If you're curious about what's up there, pay us a visit in downtown Sylva, North Carolina.
-Ask about the availability of new or used optics to help you see more than naked-eye stargazing permits.
-In addition to a modest selection of tools and accessories, we stock a fine range of charts and books to inform and delight the amateur astronomer.
-We've highlighted a few of our favorites below.
+If you're curious about what's up there, visit us to look at our selection of new and used optics.
+In addition to a modest selection of tools and accessories, we stock a fine range of books, magazines, and charts to inform and delight the amateur astronomer.
+Scroll down to see some highlights, and please inquire about the availability of used copies.

-We're developing other reading lists focused on planetary science, spaceflight, and astrophysics.
+Click the following links to browse additional book lists focused on young stargazers, cultural astronomy, planetary science, spaceflight, and astrophysics.

 Download Audiobooks